Typical differentiability within an exceptionally small set: Introduction.

-Differentiability of typical Lipschitz functions on the interval, i.e. in the function space $\lip_{1}([0,1])$, is well understood, due to the work \cite{preiss_tiser94}.
-Here Preiss and Ti\v ser characterise subsets of the interval $[0,1]$ in which the typical function $f\in\lip_{1}([0,1])$ is nowhere differentiable; they prove that the sets with this property are precisely those contained in an $F_{\sigma}$ set of Lebesgue measure zero.
-The aforementioned result of Merlo~\cite{merlo} extends this statement to higher dimensional settings.
-For any dimensions $1\leq d\leq l$, Merlo characterises the subsets of $[0,1]^{d}$ where typical mappings in the space $\lip_{1}([0,1]^{d},\R^{l})$ have no-directional derivatives.
-Such sets are precisely those contained in some $F_{\sigma}$, purely unrectifiable set.
+However, this space has significantly less desirable properties.
+For a start, it is non-separable.
+Moreover, for differentiability questions (when say $K=[0,1]^{d}$), this space is much less appealing because smooth functions in this space are not dense, in fact differentiable functions form a nowhere dense, closed set, as discussed in \cite{preiss_tiser94}.

-The results of Preiss and Ti\v ser in \cite{preiss_tiser94}, whilst focusing on the space of Lipschitz functions on the interval $[0,1]$, have surprising implications for questions of typical differentiability in higher dimensional spaes.
-An important observation in \cite{preiss_tiser94} asserts that the typical function $f\in\lip_{1}([0,1])$ satisfies
+For Lipschitz functions on the Euclidean cube, i.e. in the function spaces $\lip_{1}([0,1]^{d})$ for $d\in\N$, differentiability of the typical function inside analytic sets is well understood, due to the aforementioned works \cite{preiss_tiser94} and \cite{dymond_maleva2019dichotomy}.
+In the former, Preiss and Ti\v ser characterise analytic subsets of the interval $[0,1]$ in which the typical function $f\in\lip_{1}([0,1])$ is nowhere differentiable; they prove that the sets with this property are precisely those contained in an $F_{\sigma}$ set of Lebesgue measure zero.
+In the latter, the author and Maleva generalise this characterisation to all Euclidean dimensions: they prove that an analytic subset of $[0,1]^{d}$ contains no points of differentiability of the typical function in $\lip_{1}([0,1]^{d})$ if and only if it can be covered by countably many closed, purely unrectifiable sets.
+This statement forms one half of a dichotomy of analytic sets established in \cite{dymond_maleva2019dichotomy}.
+To complete the dichotomy, the author and Maleva~\cite{dymond_maleva2019dichotomy} show that any analytic set failing the above coverability condition captures points of differentiability of the typical function in $\lip_{1}([0,1]^{d})$.
+Merlo~\cite{merlo}, another very recent work, proves a dichotomy of a similar nature, with differentiability replaced by directional differentiability.
+Additionally, Merlo~\cite{merlo} provides an independent proof of the non-differentiability part~\cite[Theorem~2.7]{dymond_maleva2019dichotomy}, of the dichotomy in \cite{dymond_maleva2019dichotomy}.